gheenc/Computational-Methods/pset4/README.md

 ('ACGATCG', 'ACGGTCG', 5)
 ```

-Through these tests, I can see that my function works on short and long sequences, easy and difficult alighemnet choices, and differing penalties.
+Through these tests, I can see that my function works on short and long sequences, easy and difficult alignment choices, and differing penalties.

 **paralellize for extra credit**

+Source: [1] https://www.delftstack.com/howto/python/smith-waterman-algorithm-python/ - used as starting point [2] Used ChatGPT to tweak code given in article

 ## Problem 3
 I implemented a quad tree that will store my data (x, y, label) and a k nearest neighbors that will search this tree and return nearest points and  labels and predicted class the query point based on the wanted # of k and search distance.